Blueion76/FCAUconnect-HA/FCAAddon/DOCS.md

 - Location tracking.🌍
 - Home Assistant zones (home 🏠, work 🏦 etc.) support.
 - Uses the same data source as the official app 📱.
 - Remote commands (unlock doors 🚪, switch air conditioner 🧊 on , ...)
 Some commands may not work with all cars.
-Available commands are:
+- Available commands are:
+  - "UpdateLocation" (updates the vehicle location)
-  - "DeepRefresh" (refresh battery level %) (ev only?)
+  - "DeepRefresh" (refresh battery level %) (ev only)
   - "Alarm" (trigger vehicle horn and lights)
-  - "ChargeNOW" (starts charging) (ev only)
-  - "Trunk" (open/close trunk lock)
+  - "PreconditioningOn/Off" (I believe this triggers/stops HVAC on some vehicles)
+  - "TrunkLock/LiftgateLock" (lock/unlock trunk) (your vehicle may not use one or either)
   - "DoorLock" (unlock/lock vehicle doors)
-  - "HVAC" (starts the HVAC in the car)
+  - "HVAC" (starts/stops the HVAC on some vehicles)
   - "StartEngine" (remote starts the vehicle engine)
   - "StopEngine" (cancels the remote start request)
   - "SuppressAlarm" (suppresses the vehicle theft alarm)
-  - "UpdateLocation" (updates the vehicle location)
+  - "FetchNow" (useful for Home Assistant automations to update the API)
+  - "ChargeNow" (ev only - charges the vehicle)
+  - "Lights" (I believe this toggles the vehicles headlights on/off, haven't tested)
+  - "Comfort" (another alternative to the other HVAC options- I have no idea why FCA uses multiple commands across vehicles)

 ## What doesn't work (yet)? ❌

-- Eco Reports (statistics).
-I could not find any API yet.
-The official app shows it so in theory it should be accessible.
 - Live Vehicle Status.
-Some users report that you can find the engine/lock status but I haven't been able to replicate this on my 2024 Wagoneer L. Feel free to submit a PR if you find a way.
+Some vehicles report live vehicle status for things like the locks, my vehicle does not so I'm currently unable to test/code this in.
+Feel free to submit a PR if you have a compatible vehicle.
+- Notification Reporting.
+The official site and app shows notifications indicating a successful command.
+I'm not sure how to code this in.
+Feel free to submit a PR if you find a way.

 ## What will NEVER work? ❌

 - Things the FCA API does not support such as real time tracking or adjusting the audio volume.
+- Some commands are vehicle specific and do not work across all makes and models.

 ## How to install 🛠️